solo-system/solo-system.github.io/documentation/power/index.md

 ### Type of supply

 The power can come from the mains, USB battery bank, solar, excercise bike, nuclear power station.
-The solo doesn't care.
+The Solo doesn't care.
 The supply should be _capable_ of providing a peak of 2A (@5V) but the Solo consumes much less than that when in normal operation.